SAP-samples/mobile-cards-templates/My Time Sheet Card Template - Single Instance/README.md

 ## Description

-Time Sheet Card is a card that displays you your time sheet entries and status.
-You can see the Name, Date, Number of Hours and the status of your time sheet request.
+Time Sheet Card keeps a record of your work activity.
+You can see the Name, Date, Number of Hours and the status of your timesheet request.

 ## URL